brianobot/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script for working with directories
+script for current working dir